Differences from Jenkins

 .circleci/config.yml that goes in the root of each project.
 Treating CI configuration like any other source code makes it easier to back up and share.
 Just a few project settings, like secrets, that shouldn’t be stored in source code are stored (encrypted) in the CircleCI app.

-Access to Build Machines
+Access to build machines

-It’s often up to an ops person or team to manage Jenkins servers.
+It’s often up to an Ops person or team to manage Jenkins servers.
 These people generally get involved with various CI maintenance tasks like installing dependencies and troubleshooting issues.

-If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized build environments can be extremely useful for security and ops (see Your Builds in Containers below).
+If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized execution environments can be extremely useful for security and ops (see Your Builds in Containers below).
 Ops team members can do what they need to on the host OS without affecting builds, and they never need to give developers access.
 Developers, on the other hand, can use CircleCI’s SSH feature to debug builds at the container level as much as they like without affecting ops.